spritz-group/QRFuzz/scripts/telegram-notifier/README.md

 # Telegram Notifier

 This is a tiny Telegram notifier made out of Bash scripts to get notification about running applications in the Smartphone.
-It is useful to get notified working with FuzzQR whenever an application suddenly crashes.
+It is useful to get notified working with QRFuzz whenever an application suddenly crashes.

 ## `telegram-send`